fluxcd/terraform-provider-flux/examples/helm-install/README.md

 Note: Using `flux_bootstrap_git` is the recommended approach but this is another option if we are unable to use `flux_bootstrap_git`.

+However, using the Flux Helm chart is a better option when Flux needs to be installed without any bootstrap configuration.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements